Literotica: Literotica chat

-LLM Training
+LLM training

-Literortica content has been used by AI/LLM developers to generate content.
+Literotica content has been used by AI/LLM developers to generate content.

 Reception

 On a list of seven classiest porn sites by Salon, Literotica came fifth.
 Bustle recommends Literotica for women.
 Literotica has been used in scientific research, with a study analyzing over 300,000 stories to determine the most popular words in erotic fiction.

 Publications

 Literotica has published two books containing collections of stories from the website.